 This guide will (a) briefly review the use of segregated housing and protective custody in the United States, (b) note potential outcomes of isolation that motivated the construction of the PREA standards ("standards") restricting the use of segregation, and (c) present promising strategies for implementing the standards without isolating at-risk populations in prisons and jails.
 The guide includes discussions of populations at particularly high risk for sexual abuse in confinement: women; youthful inmates in adult facilities; and lesbian, gay, bisexual, transgender, intersex (LGBTI) individuals, and gender nonconforming inmates.
+Most of the strategies discussed are drawn from practices used by state prison systems.
+However, these strategies-and the principles behind them-apply to jails.
 The PREA standards for community confinement facilities and lockups do not address protective custody or other types of segregated housing, since long-term isolating conditions are not considered an issue in those facilities.
 Community confinement facilities and lockups are not, therefore, discussed here.

 Although there is some overlap, the effects of confinement on physical, mental, and social development and considerations for behavior (e.g., emotional outbursts) for young people in juvenile detention facilities distinguish them from adult populations in confinement.
-The PREA standards for Juvenile Facilities set specific requirements for limiting the use of isolation for youth in juvenile detention and are not included in this guide.
+The PREA standards for juvenile facilities set specific requirements for limiting the use of isolation for youth in juvenile detention and are not included in this guide.

 The Prison Rape Elimination Act (PREA), a federal law enacted in 2003, was created to eliminate sexual abuse in confinement.
 In addition to providing federal funding for research, programs, training, and technical assistance to address the issue, the legislation mandated the development of national standards.
 The National Prison Rape Elimination Commission developed recommended national standards for reducing prison rape.
-The final standards became effective June 20, 2012, when they were published by the Department of Justice (DOJ) in the Federal Register.
+The final standards became effective June 20, 2012, when they were published by the U.S. Department of Justice (DOJ) in the Federal Register.
+The standards were added as part 115 of Title 28 of the Code of Federal Regulations.
+Accordingly, the standards for adult prisons and jails are numbered 115.11 through 115.93.
 On May 6, 2014, the U.S. Department of Homeland Security (DHS) released final standards for DHS confinement facilities.